THE K9 HERO PORTRAIT PROJECT a 501(c)3 Non Profit Organization

 Creating Fine Works of Art for the Families

-of Fallen Military and Law Enforcement K9 Heroes
+of Fallen Military and Law Enforcement Animal Heroes

 to the officers and department.